Science at Michaela

 Here pupils will have their minds blown by the gigantic size of the Universe.
 They will learn about how big a galaxy is and different scientific enquirers’ theories about how the Universe began.
 They will then discover some of the many recent explorations into space and what this tells us about our galaxy, the Milky Way.

-Year 8 Science at Michaela
+Year 8 Science

 Unit 4 (Biology)